Mormon cricket: Control

 Mormon crickets are preyed upon by a wide variety of birds and mammals.
-These predators include California gulls, crows, coyotes and various rodents.
-There are no predators that specialize on Mormon crickets, which may be explained by the cricket's migratory habits and large population fluctuations.
+These predators include California gulls, crows, coyotes, and various rodents.
+There are no predators that specialize on Mormon crickets, and this may be explained by the cricket's migratory habits and large population fluctuations.
 Gordius robustus, a species of horsehair worm, is a parasite of the Mormon cricket, as is Ooencyrtus anabrivorus.

 The most common chemical control method used is carbaryl (typically sold as "Sevin Dust") bait.
-This bait kills both the Mormon crickets that eat the bait, and the crickets that eat crickets that have eaten the bait.
+This bait kills both the Mormon crickets that eat the bait and the crickets that eat crickets that have eaten the bait.
 Insecticides applied directly to crops may kill the insects, but due to the large size of swarms, this method usually does not save the crop from being destroyed.

 As Mormon crickets are flightless, physical barriers may be effective.
 Barriers should be at least two feet high and made of a smooth material.
 Residents of some small towns have used boom boxes and sound systems playing hard rock music in attempts to divert the moving swarms away from crops and houses.

 Another method for the control of Mormon crickets is the use of a biopesticide based on the fungus Nosema locustae.
 N. locustae is a naturally occurring microbe the spores of which kill orthopterans by interfering with the digestive system.
 According to the U.S. Environmental Protection Agency, its use has no adverse effect on humans or the environment.

 Historical

-Mormon crickets appear in some traditional Native American diets.
+Mormon crickets appear in some traditional Native American diets such as that of the Achomawi.

+An infestation of Mormon crickets in the Salt Lake Valley the late 1840s decimated the crops of Latter-day Saint colonists in the area, which is why they are referred to as Mormon crickets.
+This is most famously recalled in the "Miracle of the gulls" story.

 In 2003, officials in Utah, Idaho and Nevada said that year's infestation might be the worst in recent history.